 Or join a live event where you are

 We'll be adding more events soon, check back to find one where you are.

 The Big Seaweed Search is a community science project that we run in partnership with the Natural History Museum.

 Through it, we want to learn more about some of the key seaweed species found in our waters, record where they are and find out how their distribution is changing over time.
 You can help us collect this vital information.

 Why is seaweed important?

 Seaweeds play a major role in marine ecosystems and are a vital part in the marine food chain providing nutrients and energy for other animals.

-As climate change is affecting our marine environment we are seeing sea temperature increases, sea level rise and ocean acidification.
+As climate change is affecting our marine environment, we're seeing an increase in sea temperature, rising sea level, and ocean acidification.
 These changes alter the distribution of different seaweed species.

-Through the Big Seaweed Survey we are recording the distribution of specific species to help us measure the impact of environmental changes.
+Through the Big Seaweed Search survey, we're recording the distribution of specific species to help us measure the impact of environmental changes.